TRAVELLING WITH A PET

-All pets must stay in the vehicle during the trip, unless travelling in our Pet Lounge.
-Pet Lounge is a clean and dog friendly area where you and your pet can relax and enjoy all the comfort, space, complimentary refreshments and treats on board together.
-A relaxing lounge with comfy leather sofas and space for you and your companion, an exercise area on the outside deck, and much more to give your dog a calm and stress free journey.
+All pets must stay in the vehicle during the trip, unless travelling in our Pet Lounge - for dogs only.
+The Pet Lounge is a dog friendly area where you and your dog can relax for a calm and stress free journey.
+Both you and your pet can enjoy your own space, complimentary refreshments and treats on board together.
+We also have an exercise area on the outside deck.
+You can upgrade to the Pet Lounge when placing your booking, or by calling our call centre.

 Below we’ve put together a few tips on how to make the journey as hassle-free and comfortable as possible for you and your pet.

 You can also download the latest government advice leaflet here.

 Please note: We do not transport any UK banned breeds of dogs on our vessels.

 Now that the UK has left the EU pet travel has changed.
 You will no longer be able to travel with a GB-issued EU pet passport, so you will need an EU Animal Health Certificate (AHC).
 Or if travelling from the EU an EU Pet Passport issued by another EU country or Northern Ireland.